Holistic Approaches to Chronic Kidney Disease

 not known was what caused the inflammation in the first place.
 Recent research from Colorado State University suggests

-a link between vaccination for feline distemper (panleukopenia) and the development of chronic renal failure.
+between vaccination for feline distemper (panleukopenia) and the development of chronic kidney failure.

 The distemper virus is grown in a feline kidney cell culture to make the vaccine.
 Earlier research at Purdue University showed that